 - O Uncorr The array is reset and then read once.
 It is used for situations when the background is high, e.g. LW imaging.
 The minimum DIT without windowing is 0.1750 seconds.
-For observations in Mp, the array is windowed to 512x514 and the minimum DIT is 0.0558 seconds - O Double_RdRstRd The array is read, reset and read again.
+For observations in Mp, the array is windowed to 512x514 and the minimum DIT is 0.0558 seconds.
+Refer to Table 5-21 for minimum DIT values for windowed readout schemes. - O Double_RdRstRd The array is read, reset and read again.
 It is used for situations when the background is intermediate between high and low, such as SW imaging or LW spectroscopy.
-The minimum DIT is 0.3454 seconds. - FowlerNsamp The array is reset, read four times at the beginning of the integration ramp and four times again at the end of the integration ramp.
+The minimum DIT is 0.3454 seconds.
+Refer to Table 5-21 for minimum DIT values for windowed readout schemes. - o FowlerNsamp The array is reset, read four times at the beginning of the integration ramp and four times again at the end of the integration ramp.
 Each time a pixel is addressed, it is read four times.
 It is used for situations when the background is low, such as SW spectroscopy or SW NB imaging.
 The minimum DIT is 1.7927 seconds.
+Refer to Table 5-21 for minimum DIT values for windowed readout schemes.